Nibble and Dine

 • If you don't like or don't have nutmeg, feel free to leave it out.
 Or, you can replace the pinch of nutmeg with another warm spice, such as ground ginger, cloves or allspice.

-• To take this cinnamon muffin recipe to the next level, try mixing in a handful of raisins, mini chocolate chips, or chopped nuts.
+• To take your cinnamon muffin experience to the next level, try mixing a handful of raisins, mini chocolate chips, or chopped nuts into the batter.

 Recipe FAQs